alloba/book-of-hours-notes/Book Of Hours/books/The Ivory Book.md

 ### Study Complete Description
 I've Read...

 Kurenai describes the Order's burial rites, which include spells to ensure - in theory - that the souls of dead Long are not given to the Hours.
-The Hour called the Ivory Dove, who memorialises and commemorates, is to be invoked, in secret, in these rites, 'for with that Hour we have made an understanding'.
+The Hour called [[The Elegiast|the Ivory Dove]], who memorialises and commemorates, is to be invoked, in secret, in these rites, 'for with that Hour we have made an understanding'.